johndarrel/hide-my-wp/readme.txt

 = 2.0.15 (25 Nov 2018) =
 * Update - Added FORCEPATH option to rename the images paths in post editor and builders
 * Fix - Font loading problem while in safe mode rewrite
-* Fix - Prevent removing the Woocommerce rules on setting save proccess
+* Fix - Prevent removing the Woocommerce rules on setting save process
 * Fix - Broken URLs when the paths are similar and can create confusion
-* Fix - Prevent adding short paths and braking the website frontend
+* Fix - Prevent adding short paths and breaking the website frontend

 = 2.0.14 (12 Nov 2018) =
 * Update - Compatible with the last version of WP-Rocket